openpreserve/scout/README.md

 Scout: a preservation watch system
 =============================

 Scout is a preservation watch system being developed within the [SCAPE project](http://www.scape-project.eu).
+It provides an ontological knowledge base to centralize all necessary information to detect preservation risks and opportunities.
+It uses plugins to allow easy integration of new sources of information, as file format registries, tools for characterization, migration and quality assurance, policies, human knowledge and others.
+The knowledge base can be easily browsed and triggers can be installed to automatically notify users of new risks and opportunities.
+Examples of such notification could be: content fails to conform to defined policies, a format became obsolete or new tools able to render your content are available.

 ## Install